jboss-developer/jboss-eap-archetypes/jboss-html5-mobile-archetype/src/main/resources/archetype-resources/readme.md

 2. Open a command line and navigate to the root directory of this quickstart.
 3. When you are finished testing, type this command to undeploy the archive:

-        mvn jboss-as:undeploy
+        mvn wildfly:undeploy

-Run the Quickstart in JBoss Developer Studio or Eclipse
+Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse
 -------------------------------------

-You can also start the server and deploy the quickstarts from Eclipse using JBoss tools.
-For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](../README.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)
+You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
+For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

 Build and Deploy the Quickstart - to OpenShift